 Nutrition

-How to Make Balsamic Roasted Vegetables – Step by Step Photos
+How to Make Balsamic Roasted Vegetables Step-by-Step Photos

-After roasting, transfer the balsamic roasted vegetables to a bowl or serving platter and top with chopped parsley.
+Transfer: After roasting, transfer the balsamic roasted vegetables to a bowl or serving platter and top with chopped parsley.

 Made this tonight with just chunky chopped beets, carrots, and red onion.
 Only change I made was to add the balsamic marinade to roasting pan at about half way point of cooking time, so as to not burn the balsamic.
 Delish!
 Will repeat frequently!